michaelawyu/cloudevents-generator/README.md

 ## Installation

-Cloud Events Generator is written in Go.
+CloudEvents Generator is written in Go.
 To use the package:

 1. Download the compiled executables of your platform.